shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 ---
 layout: post
-title: "thesis story/stories"
+title: thesis story/stories
-subtitle: "i want to slowly start writing the story/stories, that i want to say"
+subtitle: i want to slowly start writing the story/stories, that i want to say
 date: 2026-07-11
 tags: work-ongoing
+published:
 ---

 I kind of like the idea from the undergrad funny film I was making.
 And I think I want to start writing with that idea.
 The scientist going to different timelines to find happiness.
 But this is more about time travel to find some greater certainty?